tsuda16k/materialmodifier/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://choosealicense.com/licenses/mit/)
 <!-- badges: end -->

-This is an R package that is used for applying image-based material editing effects.
-The user can edit the appearance of objects in an image, such as enhancing the gloss of fruits and removing the blemishes of facial skin.
+The figure below shows what can be done with this package The user can modify the appearance of objects in photographs.
+For example, they can make the skin smoother or, conversely, make blemishes more visible.
+They can also enhance the gloss of fruits or make it look wilted.
+Based on image processing techniques, the user can automatically perform such photo editing effects by simply calling a single R function.

 <p>
 <img src="notes/examples_demo.jpg" width="100%">